HL7/cqf-measures/input/pages/introduction.md

 This IG is a conformance profile, as described in the [“Conformance” section of the HL7 FHIR specification](http://hl7.org/fhir/R4/conformance-module.html).
 The base resource for this IG is the HL7 FHIR Measure and Library resources and associated guidance within the Clinical Reasoning module.
 This IG does not describe every aspect of quality reporting in FHIR.
 Rather, it defines profiles and constraints on the base Measure and Library resources used in a FHIR Quality Measure.
 Additional optional Measure and Library elements, not included here, can be included and the result will be compliant with the specifications in this guide.
 The FHIR Clinical Reasoning module provides resources and universally applicable guidance for reporting quality measurement results, and the [Data Exchange for Quality Measures Implementation Guide](http://hl7.org/fhir/us/davinci-deqm/) provides additional guidance and use cases related to quality reporting.

 Member attribution forms the framework for measuring performance of healthcare providers, reporting data and reimbursing for patient care using alternative payment models (APMs) that focus on value based management.
-The process of establishing and exchanging Member Attribution Lists (MAL) for risk based contracts are complex and time consuming.
+The process of establishing and exchanging Member Attribution (ATR) Lists for risk based contracts are complex and time consuming.
 How to apply attribution in a measure, or how to apply attribution when implementing a measure (attribution at different levels - population, organization, practitioner, etc.) is out of scope for this IG.
+One method, referenced in the capabilities section of this IG (https://build.fhir.org/ig/HL7/cqf-measures/capabilities.html#capabilities-1) , is the
-This IG uses the [Da Vinci - Risk Based Contracts Member Attribution (ATR) List IG](http://hl7.org/fhir/us/davinci-atr/2020Feb/index.html) that is currently in development using HL7 FHIR to specify standards for exchanging Member Attribution Lists (MAL) between providers and payers.
-Be sure to check the latest version for publication.
+Da Vinci - Member Attribution (ATR) List (http://hl7.org/fhir/us/davinci-atr/STU2/) that is published to specify standards for exchanging of Member Attribution (ATR) Lists between providers and payers.

 ### Conventions
 {: #conventions}